digital-asset/daml/docs/source/tools/sandbox.rst

   and DER-encoded certificates (binary files) are supported.

 - ``--auth-jwt-rs256-jwks=<url>``.
-  The sandbox will expect all tokens to be signed with RS256 (RSA DSA with SHA-256) with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.
+  The sandbox will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.

 .. warning::